canro91/canro91.github.io/_posts/2021-02-05-FailingTest.md

 ## A false positive

 This time, I had a new requirement.
 I needed to add a new method to our `AccountController`.
-This new method reads another configuration object injected into the controller.
+This new method read another configuration object injected into the controller.

-To follow the convention of validating required parameters inside constructors, I also check for this new configuration object.
-I wrote a new test and a builder method to call the constructor with only the parameters I need.
+To follow the convention of validating required parameters inside constructors, I also checked for this new configuration object.
+I wrote a new test and a builder method to call the constructor with only the parameters I needed.

 ```csharp
 [TestMethod]